 Welcome to Year 4!
-In Year 4, children will be in Ash, Beech and Willow and taught by Miss Allen, Miss Morris and Mr Randall.
+In Year 4, children will be in Oak, Elm and Yew and taught by Mrs Reese, Miss Morris and Miss Moffat.
 This year pupils will be enjoying a great variety of subjects, and learning about current topics such as the human impact on the environment and coding!

 Below you will find information pertaining to the class, as well as termly updates as to how we're getting on, with photos and examples of work.